AdobeDocs/analytics-platform.en/help/integrations/customer-ai.md

 ---
-description: Find out how AEP Customer AI integrates with Workspace in CJA.
+description: Find out how AEP Customer AI data integrates with Workspace in CJA.
-title: Integrate Customer AI with CJA
+title: Integrate Customer AI data with CJA
 role: Admin
 solution: Customer Journey Analytics
 exl-id: 5411f843-be3b-4059-a3b9-a4e1928ee8a9